min2ha/ukwa-site/content/target/43681/index.en.md

   "start_date": "2016-06-22T11:00:00Z"
 }

-# 4th Yorks Battalion In The First War

 The basic idea of this website was to promote the 4th Yorks' Battalion War Diary and to insert at the appropriate dates the names of all the men who gave their lives.